A training contract at this South Westerner means hot-footing it around the regions, and sampling work in four key sectors.

 The firm uses a competency-based scoring process to assess vacation scheme applications, awarding a maximum mark of 48.
 To hit the cut-off point, typically in the upper 30s, applicants have to demonstrate evidence of commercial awareness, teamwork, communication and leadership skills.
 It goes without saying applicants should thoroughly check their forms before submitting – our HR sources reveal they once received an application addressed to regional rival Burges Salmon.

-An average year sees the firm invite around 18 candidates to join one of its week-long vacation schemes.
+An average year sees the firm invite around 15 candidates to join one of its week-long vacation schemes.
 These typically take place in early summer.
 Attendees spend their week working in a single department, though they also attend meetings with current trainees, lunches with partners and feedback sessions with their supervisor.
 “The feedback in particular is described as 'invaluable' by participants,” says head of learning and development, Susie Halliday.
-At the end of the scheme, candidates who impress are invited to attend an assessment centre a few weeks later.
+All candidates on the vacation scheme get a place on an assessment centre which is run on the last day of the week.

-The firm invites around 36 applicants to assessment centres, which typically run overthree days.
-The assessment centres are attended by direct applicants who impress on paper, as well as vacation schemers who make the biggest splash.
+The firm invites around 36 applicants to assessment centres, which typically run over three days.
+The assessment centres are attended by direct applicants who impress on paper, as well as those who have been on the vacation scheme.
 The firm occasionally puts an additional day on the schedule if there are lots of promising candidates.

-The assessment day includes an exercise in which candidates research two topics beforehand.
-In groups of three or four, they decide between them on the day which topic to present in front of a panel.
-Afterwards, they field a small Q&A session.
-“Try to think of a commercial angle to your topic,” advised a current trainee.
-“For example, if you're discussing something energy-related you could link it to some of Foot Anstey's renewable energy clients.”
+The assessment day includes a group exercise in which candidates are encouraged to demonstrate their commerciality as well as how they interact in a group situation.
 Attendees also complete a written exercise, which might take the form of spotting commercial issues in a hypothetical scenario or ranking firm aspects like client service in order of priority.

 Part of the day includes a networking lunch with various partners and current trainees.
 “It's a great opportunity to get to know the partner running your interview afterwards,” one trainee revealed.
 The lunch isn't assessed, though our sources emphasised the importance of staying on the ball nevertheless: “One time an applicant did a strange impression of a partner in front of me and another trainee, which did not go down well.
 I wouldn't suggest relaxing too much.”